B2B keyword research is broken. Here’s how I plan to fix it.

 In just seconds, I’ve surfaced all the topics and terminology (and then some) it took me hours to uncover in the old, busted process.
 I simply disregard the topics irrelevant to my client’s business, like API testing.

-2. Identify the most relevant keywords for your topics using keyword search based on intent
+2. Use keyword search based on intent to identify the most relevant keywords for your topics

-What I don’t want or need is to know every single keyword that contains the words “software,” “testing,” and “tools,” because that’ll include (according to ahrefs) noise like “debugging tools in software testing,” which isn’t relevant to my client’s business.
-(Debugging is what happens after software testing is done.)
-So, using most keyword tools — which don’t understand the intent of queries — is out.
+What I don’t want or need is to know every single keyword that contains the words “software,” “testing,” and “tools,” so using most keyword tools — which don’t understand the intent of queries — is out.

 Indeed, ContentSage’s top result for a search on “software testing tools” is a cluster of 46 semantically-similar keywords about testing tools.
 If I can rank well for one of these keywords, I have a good chance of ranking for most or all of them.